daskeyboard/daskeyboard-applet--twitch/README_ENDUSER.md

 # Twitch

-Receive notifications on a Das Keyboard Q whenver your favorite streamers are active.
+Receive notifications on a Das Keyboard Q whenever your favorite streamers are active.

 ![Twitch on a Das Keybaord Q](assets/image.png "Q Twitch")